gabriellcardoso/google-tasks-app/README.md

 After installing the application, you will need to configure your [Google APIs Credentials].
 To configure your credentials, please follow the [Google Task First App] guide.

 With your Google API key and Client ID in hands, it is time to configure the application with your credentials.
 You will need to use both in the application.
-To use your credentials in the application, you will need to overwrite `{YOUR API KEY}` with your Google API key and `{YOUR CLIENT ID}` with your Google Client ID.
-You can find both configuration in [src/config.ts] file.
+To use your credentials, you will need to overwrite `{YOUR API KEY}` with your Google API key and `{YOUR CLIENT ID}` with your Google Client ID in `GoogleApiConfig` class.
+You can find it in [src/config.ts] file.

 ```typescript
 class GoogleApiConfig {